Green-Headed Ant (Rhytidoponera metallica) – Ultimate Care Guide

 4. Founding Stage – How Long in a Test Tube?

-Once you catch a queen (or reproductive worker), you’ll need a proper test tube setup to start the colony.
+Once you catch a queen (or a reproductive worker), you’ll need a proper test tube setup to start the colony.

-Test Tube Setup for Founding
+Test Tube Setup for Founding:

-🐜 Test tube (16–20mm wide, glass or plastic).
+🐜 Test tube (16–20 mm wide, glass or plastic)

-🐜 Water reservoir (one-third of the tube, sealed with cotton).
+🐜 Water reservoir (one-third of the tube, sealed with cotton)

-🐜 Cotton plug (to allow airflow and keep her secure).
+🐜 Cotton plug (for airflow and security)

-🐜 Stored in a warm, dark location (24–28°C).
+🐜 Stored in a warm, dark location (24–28 °C)

 How Long Until She’s Ready for a Nest?